 Teacher Tips For Attending Aggie Days

-* Have your students circulate around the Aggie Days displays in a sequential order so they do not miss anything.
+* Have your students circulate around the Aggie Days displays in a sequential order.
+That way they won't miss anything.

-* The demonstration areas will have presentations (Sheep Shearing, Stock Dog, Horse, etc.) conducted at frequent intervals throughout the day.
+* The demonstration area in the main hall of Aggie Days will have presentations (Sheep Shearing, Stock Dog, Horse, etc.) conducted at frequent intervals throughout the day.
 Make sure the shorter students are near the front during demonstrations.
 Our presenters will usually ask the smaller ones to come to the front.

 * Ask questions and encourage your students to inquire.
 This can be accomplished through either preparing a questionnaire for the students or asking them to develop a questionnaire keeping in mind the exhibitors that are participating.
 A listing of the exhibitors will be posted by the middle of February and will be udpated on a regular basis.

 * Remind your supervisors/helpers to have the students in their group remain at a presentation booth for the entire presentation.
 Most of the presentations last only a few minutes.